fleek-network/fleek-network-docs/docs/learn/how-it-works.md

 ## Incentives

-The Fleek Network is designed to deliver computation cheaper, faster and more efficiently than existing Cloud providers by allowing anyone to offer computer resources in a fair exchange for FLK tokens.
-Including, secured information about who requested it on the network.

 Fleek Network issues FLK, an ERC-20 fungible token created using the Ethereum Blockchain.

-The Fleek Network is a proof-of-stake protocol, that takes advantage of Ethereum for staking, payments, governance and other economic features.

 Node operators stake FLK tokens to perform work on the network.
 In contrast, developers and clients use stablecoins in a fair exchange for the commodities and resources consumed on the network.